Pedra Branca Skink

 Like most endemic Tasmanian skinks, the Pedra Branca skink is live bearing.

 Found only on the small island of Pedra Branca, about 26 km south of the southeast tip of Tasmania.
 Pedra Branca, which is about 55 m above sea level at its highest point, has a total area of about 2.5 ha but only about 0.14 ha provides suitable habitat for this skink.

-Vulnerable under Commonwealth Endangered Species Protection Act
+Vulnerable under Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 Pedra Branca skinks face a number of potential threats, including the introduction of rats or other animals to the island, climate change, an increase in the number of silver gulls which feed on the skinks, or loss of food source through a decline in seabird colonies.